alan-turing-institute/climate-informatics-2024-ae/process.md

 ## Feedback to the authors

 This process has been designed to be collaborative and iterative.
+During the first 3 weeks, reviewers will be able to feed-back to authors.
 Authors will be encouraged to push improvements to the artefact whenever possible.
 For example, if essential documentation is missing, then rather than submitting a negative evaluation or providing only the reviewers with the required information, the authors should provide that information via a versioned updated to the artefact.

 # Author submission guidelines